The Baccalaureate Ceremony

 Essentially, it means a bachelor’s degree conferred by a college or university – but in reference to a Baccalaureate Ceremony, it means a gathering held before a graduation, to celebrate graduates.

 Yes, all guests of graduating seniors are welcome at the Baccalaureate Ceremony.
 Faculty, staff, students, and graduates attending must show a Tufts ID to access Gantcher on the day of the ceremony.
-All attendees, including guests, will be required to be credentialed and pass through security gates at Gantcher on Saturday, May 18.
+All attendees, including guests, will be required to be credentialed and pass through security gates at Saturday, May 17.
 You can find more information about security and access on the Commencement Weekend homepage.

-The event will be livestreamed and the link will be on this website the morning of Saturday, May 18.
+The event will be live-streamed and the link will be on this website the morning of Saturday, May 17.

 A Tufts Tradition